Sukruthi-C/Multivariable-feedback-controller/README.md

 ## Project Structure

-- `src/`: Contains the source code for the controller design and simulation.
+- `Part1and2.m`: Contains the source code for the controller design.
-- `data/`: Includes datasets and identified models used in the project.
+- `Part3.m`: Includes Reverse Engineering the Multivariable Controller
-- `plots/`: Generated plots for step responses, Bode plots, and stability margins.

 ## Getting Started